 Retrospective summary data on deaths in law enforcement custody during the period of January 1, 2003 through June 30, 2004 were submitted to BJS in the fall of 2004.
 Since then, Staff have been reporting quarterly data on death in law enforcement custody to the Bureau of Justice Statistics.
-Reports for the third quarter of 2005 were the most recent submitted.
+Reports for the fourth quarter of 2005 will be submitted shortly.